gcrtnst/sw-luadocs-helper/docs/en/README.md

 In addition to several standard libraries, you can use APIs to control vehicles and addons in Stormworks Lua.
 These APIs are described in the documentation available in-game.
 However, this documentation has the following issues:

-- This documentation is only available in-game.
+- The documentation is only available in-game.
   - To read it, you must launch the game each time.
   - You cannot read the documentation when you are away from home or in other environments where you cannot play the game.
 - No search function is available.